Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Introduction

 \begin{corollary} A \textbf{0.432}-guarantee for the Prophet Secretary problem under Edge Arrivals, in general graphs. \end{corollary}

-Contention Resolution Schemes for the matching polytope also imply Prophet Inequalities under the Edge Arrival model introduced in \citet{gravin2019prophet}.
-The best-known result here is a \textbf{0.337}-selectable \textit{adversarial-order} Contention Resolution Scheme for the matching polytope of general graphs due to \citet{ezra2020online}, which implies a 0.337-guarantee for Prophet Inequalities under Edge Arrivals in any order.
+Contention Resolution Schemes for the matching polytope also imply Prophet Inequalities under the Edge Arrival model introduced in \citet{gravin2019prophet}. \citet{ezra2020online} attained a \textbf{0.337}-balanced \textit{adversarial-order} Contention Resolution Scheme for the matching polytope of general graphs which implies a $0.337$-guarantee for Prophet Inequalities under Edge Arrivals in any order.
+Recently, \citet{Nuti2026} achieved a $\frac{3 -\sqrt{5}}{2} \approx 0.3819$ guarantee on bipartite graphs, which is tight under certain concentration assumptions (see \cite{ma2024vanishing} for details).
 When the edges arrive in a uniformly random order, this can be called the \textit{Prophet Secretary} problem \citep{esfandiari2017prophet} under Edge Arrivals, for which our Random-order Contention Resolution Scheme implies an improved 0.432-guarantee.

-\begin{corollary} A new class of non-adaptive $(1-1/\euler)$-selectable Random-order Contention Resolution Schemes for rank-1 matroids. \end{corollary}
+\begin{corollary} A new class of non-adaptive $(1-1/\euler)$-balanced Random-order Contention Resolution Schemes for rank-1 matroids. \end{corollary}

-In the further special case of a star graph with infinite patiences, the selectability of our probing algorithm improves to $1-1/\euler$.
-The constraint that at most one edge in a star graph can be matched corresponds to a rank-1 matroid, for which a $(1-1/\euler)$-selectable Random-order Contention Resolution Scheme is already known \citep{lee2018optimal}.
+In the further special case of a star graph with infinite patiences, the balancedness of our probing algorithm improves to $1-1/\euler$.
+The constraint that at most one edge in a star graph can be matched corresponds to a rank-1 matroid, for which a $(1-1/\euler)$-balanced Random-order Contention Resolution Scheme is already known \citep{lee2018optimal}.
 However, our analysis yields a wide range of new such schemes, which are simpler than existing ones in that they satisfy a \textit{non-adaptiveness} property, which we we elaborate on in \Cref{sec:techniques}.

 \begin{result} A $(1-1/\euler)\approx\textbf{0.632}$-approximate probing algorithm for bipartite graphs with a unit-patience side. \end{result}